JeffJetton/atari-examples/02 A Very Bare-Bones Program.md

 In this case, we’re telling the processor to “jump” to address `$F000`, which we know to be the first byte of our program.
 The result is an endless loop.
 After we first set the background color, we go back and needlessly set it to the same thing over and over again, until someone has mercy on the processor’s Sisyphean struggle and switches off the power (or quits the emulator).

 You might be familiar with Edsger Dijkstra’s famous 1968 polemic against this sort of jumping around, titled “[Go To Statement Considered Harmful](http://www.u.arizona.edu/~rubinson/copyright_violations/Go_To_Considered_Harmful.html "Text of original Dijkstra letter")”.
 He wasn’t wrong--you can really get yourself into a tangled mess if you’re not careful.
 But it’s worth noting that he specifically allowed for an exception when it came to low-level programming.
 Probably because, well, without those high-level-language luxuries like delimited code blocks, what other choice do we have?

+On a regular computer, a programs would simply exit to the operating system when it finishes.
+But here *there is no operating system*! if we didn't include some sort of looping construct here, execution would simply continue on past the parts of the cartridge ROM that we've explicitly written code for, causing things to quickly get... weird.
+And not in a good way.

+Bottom line: All VCS programs should to implement some sort of main loop.

 ## Lines 6-8